a962097364/Learning-of-HRNet/README.md

  | pose_hrnet_w32 | 0.744 | 0.905 | 0.819 | 0.708 | 0.810 | 0.798 | 0.942 | 0.865 | 0.757 | 0.858 |

  **Note:**
  Due to the limitation of experiment environment, it will spend about a week to train the code with Epoch is 210.
 I changed the number of Epoch from 210 to 50.
-There is some difference between this solution and the origin solution.
+There are some difference between this solution and the origin solution.

 Description of important files and folds
 ---